jfvilasPersonal/oberkorn/docs/scenarios.md

       uritype: "prefix"
       type: "unrestricted"
 ```
-This YAML will create a JWTA authorizator which works like this:
+This YAML will create an Oberkorn authorizator which works like this:
-  1. When the Nginx Ingress Controller named 'sample-nginx-ingress' (in namespace 'test') receives an HTTP request, it routes the request to the JWTA authorizator.
+  1. When the Nginx Ingress Controller named 'sample-nginx-ingress' (in namespace 'test') receives an HTTP request, it routes the request to the Oberkorn authorizator.
   2. The authorizator checks all the rules in the ruleset.
   3. If any rule evaluates to true, the authorizator answers the ingress with a positive response (HTTP 200).
   4. The ingress then re-routes the request to the appropriate backend.